jheising/HAPI/README.md

 ## Responses

-Responses to HAPI operations are meant to generally follow the structure of an english sentence so as to be easily understood by a lay-person.
+Responses to HAPI operations are meant to generally follow the structure of an english sentence so as to be easily understood by a layperson.

 ### General Rules